This guide shows you how to set up and troubleshoot your Wireless Analogue Bird Box Camera (NC701G).

 Range/image quality issues

-You can also take a look at this guide for some tips.
+You can also take a look at this guide for some extra tips.

 Camera seems unresponsive or dead